neverstew/cuppa/README.md

 # cuppa
 ![Build status](https://github.com/matt-l-w/cuppa/workflows/build/badge.svg)

 This is source code for [cuppa](https://covid-cuppa.herokuapp.com).
+Cuppa was made as part of the COVID-19 Global Hackathon.
+To find out more about the motivations and pathway to building this, see the [project page](https://devpost.com/software/cuppa).
-To find out more about cuppa, visit the website.
+To find out more about cuppa itself, visit the website.

 This README will stick to development-related aspects of the project.

 ## Architecture